m-babita/relevent/README.md

-# relevent
+## Rel'Event

-Minor Project based on Flutter and Firebase
+Project based on Flutter and Firebase

+Application for exploring events and registering in it.